Software for Text Offences Prevention in Serbian: AI-driven Hate Speech Detection

 Team members

-The team consists of researchers from the Faculty of Electrical Engineering, University of Belgrade
+The team consists of researchers from the School of Electrical Engineering, University of Belgrade

 Principal Investigator